About Bardia National Park

 Elephant rides

 Elephant treks in Bardia are becoming rare and largely discouraged.
-They are offered by some of the larger resorts and there is little exploration in the jungle.
-They generally last between 1 and 1.5 hours and are substantially more expensive than in Chitwan who still offer elephant rides due to many of the park rangers using them to help patrol the area.
+They are offered by some of the larger resorts, and there is little exploration in the jungle.
+They generally last between 1 and 1.5 hours and are substantially more expensive than in Chitwan, where they still offer elephant rides due to many of the park rangers using them to help patrol the area.

 Note: All jungle treks require a National Park ticket - details on fees below.